ttiny/deploy/README.md

 `!cmd command` | Will execute a shell command and use its output as a value.
 `!echo text` | Will echo the text to the console.
 `!yamlfile file` | Will parse a YAML file and incorporate its contents in the document.
-`!yamlfiles pattern` | Will parse all YAML files matching the pattern and incorporate their contents in the document.
-If all files contain mappings the return value will be a a merged mapping, otherwise an array of all the values.
+`!yamlfiles concat|merge pattern` | Will parse all YAML files matching the `pattern` and incorporate their contents in the document.
+If `merge` is given and all files contain mappings the return value will be a merged mapping, otherwise an array of all the values.
 `!textfile file` | Will read a file as a plain text and use it as a value.